Environmental Health Science Education

 Environmental Health Sciences as an Integrative Context for Learning (EHSIC) (2000-2008)

-EHSIC grantees have created engaging materials for use in the classroom.
-To date, the nine grantees have created over 80 different lessons that can be used in grades pre-Kindergarten to 12th grade.
+EHSIC grantees created engaging materials for use in the classroom.
+The EHSIC grantees created over 80 different lessons that can be used in grades pre-Kindergarten to 12th grade.
 Some materials are available on-line free of charge.
 Others must either be purchased or obtained by attending a teacher workshop.
-Evaluation of the nine projects has shown that students and teachers respond well to the integrative materials.
-A full listing of these integrative materials can be viewed on the NIEHS Science Education web page
+Evaluation of the EHSIC program has shown that students and teachers respond well to the integrative materials.
+A full listing of these integrative materials can be viewed on the NIEHS Science Education webpage.

 Project summaries presented at past meetings and events as well as grantee publications, further illustrate the impact and contribution of this program.

 American Recovery and Reinvestment Act (ARRA) Program